 While Morrison was working on The Black Book, an anthology of material about black American life during the last 300 years, she saw a news article entitled "A Visit to the Slave Mother Who Killed Her Child."
 She has said that this article led her to write Beloved.
-Her novel is based on the life of Margaret Garner, a Kentucky slave who escaped with her four children to Cincinnati, Ohio, in 1856.
+Her novel is based on the life of Margaret Garner, a Kentucky slave who escaped with her four children to Cincinnati, Ohio in 1856.
 When caught, she tried to kill all of her children and succeeded in killing one by cutting her throat.
-The case received national attention in the 1850s as abolitionists argued for Garner's citizenship rights, and slave owners wanted to test the strength of the Fugitive Slave Act.
+The case received national attention in the 1850s as abolitionists argued for Garner's citizenship rights, and slave owners tested the strength of the Fugitive Slave Act.
 Garner was taken back to Kentucky but was never returned to Ohio for trial.
 Newspapers reported that she tried to escape by jumping ship but drowned in the attempt.

 We have included two articles about Margaret Garner: one from the February 8, 1856 edition of The Liberator, edited by William Lloyd Garrison, and a second from Slavery Times in Kentucky by J. Winston Coleman, Jr. Other articles and drawings have appeared in The Ebony Pictorial History of Black America, Volume 1.
 African Past to the Civil War (Johnson Publishing Co., Inc., Chicago, 1974, pp. 222-223); A Pictorial History of Black Americans by Langston Hughes, Milton Meltzer, and C. Eric Lincoln (New York: Crown Publishers, Inc., 1968, p.
 135); Profiles of Negro Womanhood, Volume 1.
 1619-1900 by Sylvia G. L. Dannett (New York: Educational Heritage, Inc., Yonkers, 1864, p.
 71); and Beofre the Mayflower: A History of Black America by Lerone Bennett, Jr. (Chicago: Johnson Publishing Co., 1969, p.
 156).